“We loiter in winter when it is already spring.”

 - What do you want your life to look like?

-- How can you and your spouse take on new roles with regard to your children and your work that wasn’t possible when you were married?
+- How can you and your spouse take on new roles concerning your children and your work that wasn’t possible when you were married?

 Step 1.
 Consider the options.